Manner (company): Laji

 In August 2018, Manner opened a physical store to sell Macau souvenirs.
 Called Laji (辣記), the store was located close to the Ruins of Saint Paul's at Travessa dos Anjos in Sé, Macau.
 The store had a large television that broadcasts Manner's videos.
 It sold Phoenix egg rolls, Chinese almond biscuits, and beef jerky and its products had a slightly spicy taste.
 The products had "funny and weird packaging" in that the Phoenix egg rolls' wrapping looked like that of feminine hygiene products, while the almond biscuits' wrapping looked like that of condoms.
 Laji offered discounts that were gimmicks.
 Since it is challenging to find parking in Macau, Laji gave customers free beef jerky if they show a parking ticket they have received.
 Despite substantial investment in it, the Laji physical store closed after fewer than six months.
 Manner did not realise how much time and money it would take to run the store.
 They switched to online selling of their products such as mugs and T-shirts to increase the profit margin and reduce the time investment.

+Manner Dai Pai Dong

+Using the same name as one of the company's shows, Sixtycents founded a restaurant at Sha Tin's New Town Plaza called Manner Dai Pai Dong (微辣大排檔).
+To prepare the restaurant for its opening, he spent eight figures.
+From planning to its opening on 3 December 2022, it took three years owing to the COVID-19 pandemic, which led to multiple delays.
+The restaurant's four sections each had a theme: a subway car, a mahjong school, ferry seats in the Hong Kong and Macau styles, and an old-fashioned ice room.
+The restaurant received negative reviews for poor service and poor-quality food, leading its closure by October 2023.